 - glomerulonephritis with necrosis and granulomas.

-- The move towards a vasculitis terminology based on pathology, rather than historical reference, was triggered by evidence that Dr. Friedrich Wegener was an active member of the Nazi party before and during World War II.
+The move towards a vasculitis terminology based on pathology, rather than historical reference, was triggered by evidence that Dr. Friedrich Wegener was an active member of the Nazi party before and during World War II.
 We propose inclusion of the parenthetical term (Wegener’s) for several years to help smooth the adoption of the new name, avoid confusion in the medical literature, and facilitate electronic searches2011

 - Granulomatosis with polyangiitis (GPA)